IIS 2017 Priority Areas

 What is the review process?

-Each request will go through an internal review by the CRRC, which is a cross-functional team composed of personnel from several departments, including the Regulatory, Clinical & Medical Affairs, and Health Care Compliance (HCC) departments.
+All application submittals will be reviewed by JJVCI’s Research & Development to gauge interest in support.
+All applications of interest will then go through review by the CRRC for additional review/approval, which is a cross-functional team composed of personnel from several departments, including the Regulatory, Clinical & Medical Affairs, and Health Care Compliance (HCC).
 A decision is based on criteria in the areas of strategic fit with the business plan of JJVCI, investigator research experience, scientific merit, adherence to Good Clinical Practice, etc. You will then be notified of the committee's decision regarding your study proposal.

 What happens after my Study Proposal is approved?